Azeko2xo/woodem/doc/sphinx/prog.rst

 ^^^^^^^^^^^^^^
 Each serializable class must use ``REGISTER_SERIALIZABLE``, which defines function to create that class by ``ClassFactory``. ``ClassFactory`` is able to instantiate a class given its name (as string), which is necessary for deserialization.

-Although mostly used internally by the serialization framework, programmer can ask for a class instantiation using ``shared_ptr<Factorable> f=ClassFactory::instance().createShared("ClassName");``, casting the returned ``shared_ptr<Factorable>`` to desired type afterwards. :yref:`Serializable` itself derives from ``Factorable``, i.e. all serializable types are also factorable (It is possible that different mechanism will be in place if boost::serialization is used, though.)
+Although mostly used internally by the serialization framework, programmer can ask for a class instantiation using ``shared_ptr<Factorable> f=ClassFactory::instance().createShared("ClassName");``, casting the returned ``shared_ptr<Factorable>`` to desired type afterwards. :yref:`Object` itself derives from ``Factorable``, i.e. all serializable types are also factorable (It is possible that different mechanism will be in place if boost::serialization is used, though.)

 .. _plugins: